 The balance of power generally lies with the landlord in Australia's overheated rental market.
 Long-term residential leases are virtually unheard of, and limits on rent increases are few and far between.

 After signing a lease, many tenants just want to hunker down and stay on the landlord's good side so they can keep a roof over their heads.

 When you sign a fixed-term lease, you're signing a binding contract that says you'll pay the specified rent for a minimum period.
-Ned Cutcher, senior policy officer at the NSW Tenants Union, says breaking a lease certainly isn't something you should do lightly.
+Ned Cutcher, speaking in his capacity as a senior policy officer at the NSW Tenants Union, told us that breaking a lease certainly isn't something you should do lightly.

 - because you've moved out and still owe an amount more than the rental bond